Perovskite solar cell: History

 Burschka et al. demonstrated a deposition technique for the sensitized architecture exceeding 15% efficiency by a two-step solution processing, At a similar time Olga Malinkiewicz et al., and Liu et al. showed that it was possible to fabricate planar solar cells by thermal co-evaporation, achieving more than 12% and 15% efficiency in a p-i-n and an n-i-p architecture respectively.

 Docampo et al. also showed that it was possible to fabricate perovskite solar cells in the typical 'organic solar cell' architecture, an 'inverted' configuration with the hole transporter below and the electron collector above the perovskite planar film.

 A range of new deposition techniques and even higher efficiencies were reported in 2014.
-A reverse-scan efficiency of 19.3% was claimed at UCLA using the planar thin-film architecture.
+A reverse-scan efficiency of 19.3% was claimed by Yang Yang at UCLA using the planar thin-film architecture.
 In November 2014, a device by researchers from KRICT achieved a record with the certification of a non-stabilized efficiency of 20.1%.

 Continuing the trend, a new record of efficiency for a single-junction perovskite solar cell efficiency was set each year since 2015, with the most frequent record-breakers coming from KRICT and UNIST.
 The latest record-holders are researchers from UNIST who achieved 25.7% efficiency.
+There are also efforts focused on reducing energy cost, including the Apolo project consortium at CEA laboratories which aims to bring the module cost below €0.40/Wp (Watt peak).

 At least since 2016, the records for perovskite-silicon tandem solar cells have consistently remained higher than the ones for single-junction cells.
 Since 2018 the records were interchangeably broken by Oxford Photovoltaics and researchers from Helmholtz-Zentrum Berlin.
-In 2022, the latter achieved the best efficiency so far: 32.5%.
+In 2021, the latter achieved the best efficiency so far: 29.8%.